LIMUNIMI/ASMD/README.md

     4. `sources`: dictionary
         1. `path`: a list of paths to the single instrument tracks in the same order as `instruments`
-    5. `ground-truth`: dictionary containing paths to the ground-truth files for each entry `true` in the dataset `ground-truth` field
+    5. `ground-truth`: list of paths to the ground-truth json files.
+Ground-truth are in bijective relationships with the single-sources (multiple paths are provided, one per source file), or just one ground truth path is provided if no sources are available.
 7.  `url`: the url to download the dataset including the protocol
 8.  `post-process`: a list of shell commands to be executed to prepare the dataset; they can be lists themselves to allow the use of anchors to "install_dir"